 The Corporate Income Tax rate for Tax Year 2019 and prior is 25% of Taxable Income, or 20% if the Taxpayer is a Publicly Listed Company.

 Any Corporate Taxpayer that has gone public, or publicly listed company, can benefit from a 3% lower rate if at least 40% of its total paid-up shares are traded on the Indonesia Stock Exchange and meet certain criteria.
-This lower rate will be 19% for Tax Year 2020 and 17% for Tax Year 2021.
+This reduced rate will be 19%.

 Current Year Tax Payment